keithort/VerticalLatency/data/pages/about.md

 ---
-title: 'About Me'
+title: About Me
-description: 'A little information about me.'
+description: A little additional information about me
+layout: page
-path: '/about'
+path: /about
 ---

-### Professional Overview
+## Professional Overview

 Throughout my career, I have established a track record of success by leveraging a collaborative leadership style to accomplish all short- and long-range objectives in diverse roles for web engineering, front end development, and full stack development.
 I am able to clearly convey complex technical information and propose novel solutions to build consensus with key project stakeholders, including high-value clients and executive leadership.